Kelly Misa

-Raquel Denise "Kelly" Galvez Misa-Fernandez (born August 28, 1981) is a Filipina model and TV host.
+Raquel Denise "Kelly" Galvez Misa (born August 28, 1981) is a Filipina model and TV host.
 She has appeared in several Philippine magazine publications and commercials locally and is considered one of the Philippines' most recognizable faces in print ads, commercials and ramp modeling.
 She is also a beauty columnist.

 Career

 Kelly Misa started as a part-time ramp model, she then first came to the attention of media when she became finalist for Teen Model Search of Teen Magazine, she was then featured the same year and was in the cover of the May 2001 edition of Teen Magazine together with KC Montero.
-She appeared in several commercial endorsements notably the “Bakit Ngayon Ka Lang?”
+She appeared in several commercial endorsements notably the "Bakit Ngayon Ka Lang?"
 (Why just now) campaign for Kentucky Fried Chicken, the Globe Telecom summer of 2005 advertising campaign, the Pond's Whitening campaign and Pantene TVC.
 She has appeared on local magazine editions of Cosmopolitan, Seventeen, and local titles Mega Magazine, Preview, Candy, Mobile Philippines and Chalk Magazine.
 Kelly is also an image model for the local retail designer-line folded and hung and the clothing company Pink Soda.